Equivariant K-theory of the space of partial flags: Orbits Structure of the Varieties of Pairs and Triples of Partial Flags.

 The product $M\circ N$ was studied in \cite{BLM90} and \cite{V98}.
 In \cite{JS15} Jensen and Su studied this product using the quiver representation techniques.
 Here we establish basic properties of this operation.
 We mostly follow \cite{BLM90} and \cite{V98}, although we provide more details and some of the formulations are new.

 In general, computing the product $M\circ N$ is rather complicated.
 However, if one of the matrices is of a specially simple form, then one can describe $M\circ N$ explicitly.

-\begin{definition} An orbit $O\subset \Fnd\times \Fnd\times \Fnd$ of the diagonal $Gl(V)$ action is called \textit{combinatorial} if for every triple of flags $(\textbf{U},\textbf{V},\textbf{W})\in O$ there exists a basis of $V$ such that all elements of flags $\textbf{U},\textbf{V},$ and $\textbf{W}$ are coordinate subspaces. \end{definition}
+\begin{definition} An orbit $\mathbb{O}\subset \Fnd\times \Fnd\times \Fnd$ of the diagonal $GL(V)$ action is called \textit{combinatorial} if for every triple of flags $(\textbf{U},\textbf{V},\textbf{W})\in \mathbb{O}$ there exists a basis of $V$ such that all elements of flags $\textbf{U},\textbf{V},$ and $\textbf{W}$ are coordinate subspaces. \end{definition}

-\begin{remark} Not all orbits in the triple flag variety are combinatorial: for example, consider three distinct lines in a two dimensional space.
-Moreover, in most of the cases the triple flag variety contains infinitely many orbits of the diagonal $Gl_d$--action.
+\begin{remark} Not all orbits in the variety of triples of partial flags are combinatorial: for example, consider three distinct lines in a two dimensional space.
+Moreover, in most of the cases the variety of triples of partial flags contains infinitely many orbits of the diagonal $GL(V)$--action.
 See \cite{MWZ99} for a classification of multiple flag varieties with finitely many orbits. \end{remark}

 \begin{lemma} Let $M=\{m_{ij}\}\in\mathcal{M}(n,d)$ be a matrix such that $\mathbb{O}_M\subset \Fnd\times \Fnd$ is a closed orbit.
 Then for any $(l,m)\in\{(1,2),(1,3),(2,3)\}$ the preimage $\pi_{lm}^{-1}(\mathbb{O}_M)\subset \Fnd\times \Fnd\times \Fnd$ is a union of combinatorial orbits. \end{lemma}